badgirlbongi/bongihub/workflow.md

 + changed the href for the reviews on places.php
 + working on calculating the average of rates per province
 + created a function to calculate the average on displayReviews.php
++ fixed the function as it was repeating some things